 Mark: Can you talk about diversity at One Medical?

-There is, I think the openness to ideas and openness to listen to your peers.
-Managers aren’t saying, "Let's do it this way, because I'm the boss."
+Flavia: There is a diversity of skill sets and backgrounds.
+We all collaborate to come up with the right solution, and that collaboration is really important.
+There’s also an openness to ideas and an openness to listen to your peers.
+Managers aren’t saying, "Let's do it this way because I'm the boss."

-But this isn’t a challenge that a siloed group of leads should solve.
-So we’ve set up a coalition with several people from different teams.
-We’re working really well together to actually figure out the best approach to reach a SOA.
+But this isn’t a challenge that a siloed group of architects should solve, so we’ve set up a coalition with several people from different teams.
+We’re working well together to figure out the best approach to SOA.

 Mark: This might be a provocative question: Does a diverse team make the work better?